 If no one stands up for our values, then we as a nation will be valueless.
 A party or an entity has no soul other than the people engaged in the delivery of its pursuits.
 Our party is made up of a wonderful tapestry of open, aware, and loving people who have come together with several common purposes.
 The biggest of these is re-empowering the voice of the people of Australia.

 The Australian Federation Party is opposed to the funding/teaching of gender fluidity theory (or any other sexual theory) in schools.
 Our schools should focus on safe and responsible relationship practices.
-Education is about the expansion of knowledge and developing one’s ability to think critically: it is not about using our children for programming and social experimentation.
+Education is about expanding knowledge and developing one’s ability to think critically: it is not about using our children for programming and social experimentation.

 All women must be protected and have their rights championed.
 Harsher criminal penalties for rape and other serious crimes against women must be considered in the future.
 The definition of a woman is a mature adult female.
 There should be a free and open dialogue so that Australia can achieve proper balance and equality for women in all spheres of our society.

 A key policy of the Australian Federation Party is Education Choices.
-Our party remains deeply concerned regarding the development of curricula that seek to socially program our children and erode the capacity to think independently.
-Education Choices is about creating individual learning programs for our children that reflect the expectations, needs and values of family units.
+Our party remains deeply concerned regarding the development of curricula that seek to socially program our children and erode their capacity to think independently.
+Education Choices is about creating individual learning programs for our children that reflect family unit expectations, needs and values.
 The state should never interfere in the sound values and choices of families.

 We need an education system that is responsive to the needs of the individual child and family.
-As part of this, Education Choices is envisioned to attach funding to the individual, rather than the institution, thus broadening the scope of learning opportunities within public and private schools, as well as within a home-schooling context.
+As part of this, Education Choices is envisioned to attach funding to the individual, rather than the institution, thus broadening the scope of learning opportunities within public and private schools and a home-school context.

 As part of the Australian story, the Christian history and heritage of this nation should never be diminished and continues to be a central element of understanding our core values, which have shaped and continue to shape who we are.
 The Australian Federation Party does not advocate for the imposition of any religion upon anyone and believes in a broad education regarding multiple faith traditions.

-I was once asked to request the Prime Minister of Australia, John Howard, for the exclusive right of Christian Chaplaincy in Australian public schools.
-I declined on the basis that I do not believe in exclusivity for one group over and above the interests of another group.
+One of our leaders was once asked to request the Prime Minister of Australia, John Howard, for the exclusive right of Christian Chaplaincy in Australian public schools.
+They declined because they/we do not believe in exclusivity for one group over and above the interests of another group.
 Australia must find pathways of unity to enable us to work together.

 We believe School Chaplaincy should continue to be funded and available in Australian schools and that programs should be expanded to enable multiple chaplains in Schools.
 We must connect with our children and restore a basis of values and meaning in our country with serious endeavour and focus, especially after the aftermath of the pandemic.
 The loss of our children to suicide, and the rise of mental illness, alcoholism and drug abuse must be tackled head-on.

 As a nation, Australia has failed to find a pathway of unity with our First Peoples.
-A process must be agreed upon with the Aboriginal and Torres Strait Islander peoples to bring us together and build unity once and for all.
-We support amending our Constitution to give recognition to our indigenous as First Peoples, which would help bring greater unity.
-From my personal experience, the legal profession has taken advantage of elders on behalf of mining companies, where no due process has been followed.
-We believe that extensive independent reviews must be undertaken to uncover systemic corruption and institutional bias and abuse.
+A process must be agreed upon with the Aboriginal and Torres Strait Islander peoples to bring us together and build unity.
+We support amending our Constitution to recognise our indigenous as First Peoples, which would help bring greater unity.
+The legal profession has taken advantage of elders on behalf of mining companies, where no due process has been followed.
+We believe that extensive independent reviews must uncover systemic corruption, institutional bias, and abuse.

-Australia needs the best education system available to build a generation of passionate, creative, and critical thinking young people.
+Australia needs the best education system to build a generation of passionate, creative, and critical-thinking young people.
 We need to help develop young people who can think, problem solve and adapt to changing circumstances.
 However, the choice of diverse options for education must be safeguarded in the future.

 There is no obvious reason when a family chooses to send their children to a particular school because of the particular learning pathway that the school represents (religious or otherwise), why a school cannot employ a teacher who is likeminded and can support education in the values and principles that reflect the parents’ choice.
-Progress towards limiting this freedom of schools to choose such staff has lost sight of the priority of parents in the education of their children.
+Progress towards limiting schools’ freedom to choose such staff has lost sight of the priority of parents in their children’s education.

-As a multicultural society and a free society, freedom of religion and its expression privately or publicly is always critical.
-It enables us to understand each other and celebrate our society no matter what our belief system.
+As a multicultural and free society, freedom of religion and its expression, privately or publicly, is always critical.
+It enables us to understand each other and celebrate our society regardless of our belief system.

 The Australian Federation Party fundamentally believes in a person’s right to choose a medical treatment of any sort, based on proper, reliable and accurate information being published and specifically provided to an individual, leading to genuine informed consent.
 All such information must be able to be discussed and debated openly.
 AusFedParty rejects any forceful vaccination “mandates” imposed anywhere across our great nation since they cause disunity, fear and ultimately mistrust of the Government and the Health Care Sector.
 On the other hand, freely exercising an informed choice promotes respect for and empowerment of the individual.

 To date, federal and state governments and the two-party system of Liberal/Nationals and Labor/Greens that exercise power have demonstrated a lack of apprehension in the use of technology to track, trace and potentially control populations in Australia.
 This was reflected in the recent pandemic, but perhaps more so in the existing or proposed legislation, such as the Digital Identity Bill.
-Any use of technology to impose excessive control on the people by a state entity is in disjuncture with the spirit of the Federation and the Constitution which binds it together.
-Technology should be used to promote and protect self-determination, whilst also improving the efficiency of services and providing a means to listen to the voice of the people.
+Any use of technology to impose excessive control on the people by a state entity is in disjuncture with the spirit of the Federation and the Constitution, which binds it together.
+Technology should be used to promote and protect self-determination, whilst also improving the efficiency of services and providing a means to listen to the people’s voice.